OofMon2301/Obsidian-Vault/DECO2500/Revision/Sample Exam Topics and Questions.md

 ## Question 2
 ---
 *You have decided to change the design of a button on an interface screen specifically for the functionality of cutting data in a document.
-Here is the change you are making to that button:*
+Here is the change you are making to that button:*sp

 ![[Pasted image 20251027084716.png]]